Perfect Day / Albert Camus

 Perfect Day

 Felt quite ill after tea yesterday.
-My workload, all the drugs et cetera had got on top of me.
+My workload, all the prescription drugs et cetera had got on top of me.
 My chiropractor thinks I am getting better, although it is not at any great rate.
 While she was pummelling my back yesterday, she told me an amazing story about her dad.

 Apparently her placid old man, a former pilot, had got into a road rage incident with another old age pensioner.
 The other crone had been driving on the dad's tail and received the traditional two-fingered salute.